Finding a teaching job

 Have you got the right skills, knowledge and experience?

-Have a look at some teacher person specifications from our jobs pages (they will be part of the job pack), as these will give you some idea of the skills, knowledge and experience that you'll need.
+Have a look at some teacher person specifications from our jobs pages (they will be part of the job pack), these will give you an idea of the skills, knowledge and experience that you'll need.
 If there are any gaps, be proactive and ask for these opportunities when you are carrying out teaching practice or supply work.

 Have you taught in different sized schools, different geographical areas and different year groups?
 The more experience you have, the more employable you will be.
 Again, this is something to think about if you are supply teaching, or it may be worth carrying out some voluntary work if you can.